Trump says his term is ending, transition will be orderly

 Trump added, “While this represents the end of the greatest first term in presidential history, it’s only the beginning of our fight to Make America Great Again!”

-The statement was the first time Trump formally acknowledged his loss after spending the last two months refusing to concede and lobbing baseless alleging of widespread voter fraud, even though his own Justice Department, federal courts and state governments have said repeatedly the vote was carried out freely and fairly.
+The statement was the first time Trump formally acknowledged his loss after spending the last two months refusing to concede and lobbing baseless allegationsof widespread voter fraud, even though his own Justice Department, federal courts and state governments have said repeatedly the vote was carried out freely and fairly.

 Trump’s refusal to accept reality and his incendiary rhetoric reached a breaking point Wednesday when his supporters violently occupied the Capitol in one of the most jarring scenes ever to unfold in a seat of American political power.
 Authorities said four people died during the violence, including one woman who was shot by an officer outside the House chamber.